baAlex/Nara/README.md

 ![screenshot](./documentation/screenshot-01.png)
 ![screenshot](./documentation/screenshot-02.png)

 The terrain in the screenshots should work as an overworld for an action rpg, but at the moment is more a renderer that a videogame.

 Compilation
 -----------
-Dependencies are:
+Runtime dependencies are:
+ - GLFW3
+ - *A OpenGL ES2 implementation*

+Compilation dependencies:
- - *glfw*
+ - Ruby
- - *ruby* (for compilation)
+ - Pkg-config
- - *pkg-config* (for compilation)
+ - Ninja
- - *ninja* (for compilation)
+ - Git

-On Ubuntu you can install them with:
+On Ubuntu (and most Posix variants) *Mesa* provide the OpenGL implementation, so you can install all dependencies with:
 ```
-sudo apt install libglfw3-dev ruby pkg-config ninja-build
+sudo apt install libglfw3-dev libgles2-mesa-dev ruby pkg-config ninja-build git
 ```

 To clone the repository and compile, with: